STARTUP DIGEST: HealthQuad closes 2nd fund at $162 mn; Wiz Freight sets sail with $36 mn in Series A; AgroStar acquires fruit exporter INI Farms; Delhivery partners with Ajio & Google cuts racy results by 30%

 This facility is made available with several merchants, including Healthkart, Beast Nutrition, Villain, Paaduks, Pawfectlymade, Urbancart, Crossbeats, Flatheads, Athletive, Auravedic, Superkicks, Tupperware, Bums on the Saddle, Bluetokai Coffee, Headphone Zone and Zlade.

-Agritech startup Sumanti looks to add 20 percent more talent in 2022
+Agritech startup Samunnati looks to add 20 percent more talent in 2022

 Samunnati, an agri-value chain enable has announced its plans to strengthen leadership and talent in 2022.
 This is in alignment with the startup’s plan of doubling down on its offerings across the agri value chain to impact 1 in every 4 farming households by 2027.